-In Object Mode, Blender only considers the object origins when determining the median point.
+In Object Mode, Blender only considers the Object origins when determining the median point.
 This can lead to some counter-intuitive results.
-In the Fig. Median points in Object Mode. below, you can see that the median point is between the object origins and can be nowhere near the objects’ mesh (geometric center).
+In the Fig. Median points in Object Mode. below, you can see that the median point is between the Object origins and can be nowhere near the Objects’ mesh (geometric center).

 In Edit Mode¶

 In Edit Mode, the median point is determined via the part of the selection that has the most elements.
 For example, in the Fig. Median points in Edit Mode., when there are two cubes with an equal number of vertices, the median point lies directly between the two cubes.
-But if you subdivide one cube multiple times so that it has many more vertices, you can see that the median point has shifted to the region with the most vertices.
+However, if we subdivide one cube multiple times so that it has many more vertices, you can see that the median point has shifted to the region with the most vertices.